 2. Copy of the Qualification Certificate:

 2.1.
-ETSA shall recognise a Harmonised Amateur Radio Examination Certificate (HAREC) issued in a foreign country in accordance with CEPT Recommendation T/R 61-02;
+ECPTRA shall recognise a Harmonised Amateur Radio Examination Certificate (HAREC) issued in a foreign country in accordance with CEPT Recommendation T/R 61-02;

 2.2.
-ETSA may fully or partly recognise the qualification certificates issued by other countries if the requirements for examination certificate meet the requirements of the amateur radio examination in Estonia.
+ECPTRA may fully or partly recognise the qualification certificates issued by other countries if the requirements for examination certificate meet the requirements of the amateur radio examination in Estonia.

 The application documents shall be addressed to:

-The applicant will receive the licence from the office of ETSA after the payment of the licence fee.
+The applicant will receive the licence from the office of ECPTRA after the payment of the licence fee.

-For information about the payment details please contact ETSA - info above.
+For information about the payment details please contact ECPTRA - info above.